Colorado

 - State institutions of higher education

-- Financial institutions and affiliates subject to the Gramm-Leach-Bliley Act
+- Financial institutions and their affiliates subject to the Gramm-Leach-Bliley Act

 - Air carriers regulated by the Federal Aviation Administration